 The White City

-Arequipa, the beautiful, walkable, colonial city in southern Peru known as the 'White City" is often overlooked by visitors because of its somewhat remote location away from the more popular tourist hot spots like the Sacred Valley, Machu Picchu, and Lake Titicaca.
+Arequipa, the beautiful, walkable, colonial city in southern Peru known as the 'White City" is often overlooked by visitors on their Peru trip because of its somewhat remote location away from the more popular tourist hot spots like the Sacred Valley, Machu Picchu, and Lake Titicaca.
 Though most of the city is constructed from white volcanic stone known as sillar, it's quite a colorful place.
 Located 1,000 km and 15 hours by bus or car south of Lima and 5 hours west of Puno and Lake Titicaca, it's not exactly easy to get to unless you fly - but it's so worth adding to your Peru itinerary.